 If you have questions or want to chat about your options you can get in contact with the JCU Student Centre.
 They’re available face-to-face, on the phone or via email.
 Your school Guidance Officer is also available for advice on courses and careers, and your family and family friends can also be a good source of information when it comes to seeing what a job looks like in real world situations and finding out how they got into their chosen career.

-If you’d like further inspiration or want to know more about a specific job you can also visit the Job Outlook site.
+If you’d like further inspiration or want to know more about a specific job you can also visit the Labour Market Insights site.